 On 19th January 1914, Hawker arrived back in his home town of Melbourne, just in time to celebrate his 25th birthday with his family.
 He was immediately welcomed as ‘a local-boy-made-good’ with a Civic Reception held in St Kilda Town Hall.

-The City Mayor, Councilors, local businessmen and special civic guests were also honoured by the presence of a special VIP, Australia’s Postmaster General, Agar Wynne who had a vested interest in aviation as he was responsible for the introduction of the country’s first air mail service.
+The City Mayor, Councillors, local businessmen and special civic guests were also honoured by the presence of a special VIP, Australia’s Postmaster General, Agar Wynne who had a vested interest in aviation as he was responsible for the introduction of the country’s first air mail service.

 During the speeches, Wynne spoke of avidly following Harry’s flying achievements and how, by making a name for himself, ‘he had advertised Australia to the rest of the world’.